Skip to Main Content

 Primary Sources in History

 Primary sources are direct examples of your research topic in real life.
-Primary sources are not secondary sources.
-Secondary sources are other people writing or talking about the same topic in a different way.

 Primary sources are: